ronauli-nova/Airbnb-Market-Analysis/README.md

 Conversion Rate is the percentage of visitors or leads that take a desired action, such as making a purchase, signing up for a newsletter, or filling out a contact form.
 The table shows percentage of customers that make order in the company based on channel.
 This indicates that all registered customers have placed an order.

 **Customer Engagement :**
-  Customer Engagement measures the level of interaction and involvement customers have with a brand through various channels.
-It includes metrics like time spent on the website, click-through rates, social media interactions, and repeat visits.
 <p align="center">
 <kbd><img width="297" alt="image" src="https://github.com/user-attachments/assets/a0666f30-571a-46fd-bec5-22e376ff7c0d"></kbd>
 </p>

+Customer Engagement measures the level of interaction and involvement customers have with a brand through various channels.
+It includes metrics like time spent on the website, click-through rates, social media interactions, and repeat visits.
+Due to data limitations in this case, the level of interaction calculated is only based on the total purchase.
+It shows **direct** channel gain most customer engagement among all channels.

 # STAGE 3: Summary and Recommendations